Zeranny/ezedits-wiki/palettes/palette-commands.md

 Region operation which swaps the blocks of the source palette with those of the target palette.

 * **-a**: Activate to include air blocks (if the source palette contains air).
-* **-f**: Activate to stretch the target palette to match the size of the source palette.
+* **-s**: Activate to stretch the target palette to match the size of the source palette.
+* **-f**: Enables fuzzy matching mode.
+Ignoring the block states of the source palette.
+* **-b**: Copies the block states from the source palette blocks onto the target palette.

 ### `print <palette> [-v]`